 Step 3: The Procedure

-All stem cell procedures are performed on an outpatient basis in the Lung Institute office.
+All cellular therapies are performed on an outpatient basis in the Lung Institute office.
 The entire treatment process takes place in three to four hours over the course of two days.
-On the first day of the stem cell procedure, you will have an opportunity for further discussion, including being taken step-by-step through the process with your physician.
+On the first day of the cellular therapy, you will have an opportunity for further discussion, including being taken step-by-step through the process with your physician.

-The stem cells are then harvested, isolated and re-administered into the body intravenously.
-Once the stem cells are re-inserted into the patient’s body, they may travel to the source of damage in the lungs and cue the pathways that aid in the promotion of healthy lung tissue.
+The cells are then harvested, isolated and re-administered into the body intravenously.
+Once the cells are re-inserted into the patient’s body, they may travel to the source of damage in the lungs and cue the pathways that aid in the promotion of healthy lung tissue.

-Upon the completion of the stem cell procedure, your physician will go over at-home care and have you schedule a follow-up appointment with the Lung Institute administrative staff.
+Upon the completion of the cellular therapy, your physician will go over at-home care and have you schedule a follow-up appointment with the Lung Institute administrative staff.
 You will be advised to relax for the next few weeks, as your body will be undergoing an accelerated healing process.
 You will receive follow-up calls two weeks, three months and six months following your treatment.
 The patient is encouraged to return for a follow-up appointment either at the Lung Institute or with their pulmonologist at their three-month mark.

 Step 4: Post-procedure Care

-The type and level of follow-up care you will be provided will depend upon your individual requirements and the type of treatment you received (either bone marrow or venous).
+The type and level of follow-up care you will be provided will depend upon your individual requirements and the type of treatment you received.
 We will instruct you on the precise home care practice you will need to perform during the next couple of weeks.
 At the Lung Institute, we keep close track of our patients’ progress to ensure that their recovery is in line with protocol, and we keep track of our patients’ breathing and everyday physical capabilities before and after treatment.
 If necessary, we also customize a medication regimen to aid in recovery.